goschtl/zope/zope2book/trunk/source/RelationalDatabases.rst

 A database can only be used if a Zope Database Adapter is available, though a Database Adapter is fairly easy to write if the database has Python support.
-Database adapters can be downloaded from the `Products section of Zope.org <http://www.zope.org/Products/>`_  The exception to this is Gadfly, which is included with Zope.
+Database adapters can be found in the `Zope Framework category of the Python Package Index <http://pypi.python.org/pypi?:action=browse&c=514>`_.

 At the time of writing the following adapters were available, but this list constantly changes as more adapters are added.